Fun facts about me: 75+ good examples and ideas

 Share something true about yourself.
 Authenticity will make your answer feel natural, and you’ll be more relaxed when talking about something that genuinely excites you.

 Think about your audience.
 If you’re in a casual setting, go for something fun and easy to relate to.
-If you’re in a professional or formal setting, try to make the fun fact connected to your career or a personal interest that could help build a stronger connection.
+If you’re in a professional or formal setting, try to tie the fun fact to your career or a personal interest to help build a stronger connection.

 You don’t need to over-explain your fact.
 Keep it short and sweet.
 The goal is to spark curiosity, not to go into a long, detailed story.